SMARTHON/smarthon-docs-zh_TW/docs/smartcity/4_wificonnect.md

 * Snap “initialize OLED with width…height..” to on start
 * Snap the “show string“ inside the On WiFi connected
 * Draw the variable from On WiFi connected to the “show string” block placeholder
-* You may control the text format by the function in Text tab
+* You may control the text format by the function in Text tab<BR>

 ![auto_fit](images/4_ConnectWiFi/Wifi_p3_5.png)<P>

 <B>Optional</B>:<BR>
-On WiFi disconnected handler will be triggered when the WiFi connection is loss, it may useful when you get disconnection to the WiFi Station during the application running.
+On WiFi disconnected handler will be triggered when the WiFi connection is loss, it may useful when you get disconnection to the WiFi Station during the application running.<BR>

 ![auto_fit](images/4_ConnectWiFi/Wifi_p5.png)<P>

 <span id="subtitle">Full Solution<BR><P>